NeuralNetworkingTechnologies/jik/README.md

 * *Feed-forward Neural Networks* (FFNN) (including *Convolutional Neural Network* (CNN) models)
 * *Recurrent Neural Networks* (RNN) (including *Long Short-Term Memory* (LSTM) models)

-It is currently only implemented on the CPU (mono-hreaded) but a multi-threaded version as well as a CUDA version will be coming, hopefully soon.
+It is currently only implemented on the CPU (mono-threaded) but a multi-threaded version as well as a CUDA version will be coming, hopefully soon.

 I tried to keep the design of the system very simple and lightweight so it's easy to parse and understand.